BIO

 Image description: A close up headshot of Kim Weild, a white cis-woman, with light brown, chin length straight hair that is slightly curled.
 She is wearing a tailored beige loden jacket with a mandarin collar embroidered with red flowers and green stems.
 She is slightly smiling and looking straight into the camera.
 She is outdoors with the background slightly blurred.
 Photo by Xanthe Elbrick

-Kim Weild is a theatre/film/opera director, educator, and advocate based in New York on the traditional lands of the Munsee Lenape People, and Pittsburgh, traditional lands of the Shawandasee Tula and Osage People.
+Kim Weild is a multi-hyphenated director and creative-generator who is also a disability and arts advocate.
+Based in New York on the traditional lands of the Munsee Lenape People, and Pittsburgh, traditional lands of the Shawandasee Tula and Osage People.
 She pays her respects to elders both past and present, as well as future generations.

-An award winning director known for creating visually stunning, physically fluid, ensemble based plays and musicals - ranging from intimate chamber pieces to grand spectacle.
-Her work squarely places the human condition front and center and has been called "powerful”, “masterful", "wildly imaginative", "thought provoking", "entertaining", "beautiful" and "heartbreaking".
-The scope of her work has been compared to that of Ariane Mnouchkine’s as well as Baz Lurhman’s.
+She is known for directing and creating visually stunning, physically fluid, ensemble-based plays and musicals - ranging from intimate chamber pieces to grand spectacles.
+Her work squarely places the human condition front and center and has been called "powerful,” “masterful," "wildly imaginative," "thought provoking," "entertaining," "beautiful," and "heartbreaking".
+The scope of her work has been compared to that of Ariane Mnouchkine’s and Baz Lurhman’s.

 Image description: A close up headshot of Kim Weild, a white cis-woman, with brown, chin length straight hair.
 She is wearing an open collar, purple and white ikat print blouse, and small gold hoop earrings.
 She is slightly smiling and looking straight into the camera.
 Photo by Peter Konerko